Lets Talk

 Delighted to chat about projects on the horizon, book that date in the diary, or simply connect for future possibilities.
 Say hello…

 People make decisions based on who they’re dealing with.
-Before the meeting, before the call, before anything — there’s usually a photo.
+Before the meeting, before the call, before anything โ there’s usually a photo.
 A LinkedIn profile, a press release, a company announcement, a speaker biography.
-That image does quiet but significant work.
-It’s saying something about you whether you intended it to or not.
+That photo speaks without speaking.

 A good portrait says the right thing.